 ABAP CDS provides a powerful data modelling infrastructure enabling advanced view building in the ABAP stack.
 It is the go-to infrastructure for view building in ABAP and plays a central role in SAP S/4HANA – especially for the CDS-based virtual data model and the ABAP programming model for SAP Fiori.

 ABAP CDS Access Controls

 It offers a separation of matters by separating UI metadata from the back-end relevant metadata.

 Classic Business Object Processing Framework (BOPF)

-Note that a lightweight, CDS-based BOPF is used within the new ABAP programming model where the BOPF business objects are automatically generated out of the given CDS-based data models.
+Note that a lightweight, CDS-based BOPF is used within the ABAP programming model for SAP Fiori where the BOPF business objects are automatically generated out of the given CDS-based data models.
 BOPF concepts like actions, determinations, validations and authorization checks are still valid.

 SAP Gateway integration of CDS or BOPF